Are Inversion Tables Bad for You?

 Being aware of potential negative inversion side effects is just the beginning.
 If your doctor gives you the OK to start this type of therapy, keep in mind that each person is different.

-Patients use inversion tables for different periods of time, at various frequencies – and different degrees of inversion.
-Try a few options to find out which works best for you.
+Patients use inversion tables for different periods of time, at various frequencies.
+Plus, they use different degrees of inversion.
+Try a few bench options to find out which works best for you.